mozilla/application-services/docs/design/test-faster.md

 taken into consideration (as it is by cargo during certain builds), and as a result, we have this problem.
-The problem is that this isn't really a problem we want to fix: Example code can and should depend on several different components, and use them together in intersting ways.
+The problem is that this isn't really a problem we want to fix: Example code can and should depend on several different components, and use them together in interesting ways.

 So, because we don't really want to change the things our examples do, or make major architectural changes of the non-test code for something like this, we